LogtalkDotOrg/logtalk3/adapters/NOTES.md

 it implicitly assumes a single user and the files are buried inside the packs directory (e.g. `.local/share/swi-prolog/pack/`).

-If you want to load automatically Logtalk at startup and be able to use it with both the shell integration script and the macOS GUI application, you can add to the `.plrc` or `.swiplrc` init file the following lines after editing the `LOGTALKHOME` and `LOGTALKUSER` environment variable values in the `setenv/2` calls:

-	:- setenv('LOGTALKHOME', '/replace/with/your/logtalk/system/folder/path').
-	:- setenv('LOGTALKUSER', '/replace/with/your/logtalk/user/folder/path').

-	:- if((current_prolog_flag(home,HOME), sub_atom(HOME,_,_,0,'SWI-Prolog.app/Contents/swipl'))).
-		:- ['$LOGTALKHOME/integration/logtalk_swi.pl'].
-	:- endif.

 The Logtalk flag `prolog_compiler` is not usable due to lack of SWI-Prolog built-in predicates for separate compilation and loading.
 To generate `.qlf` files when compiling Logtalk source files, set the Logtalk `clean`